vitelabs/vite-wiki/docs/tutorial/contract/dapp.md

 ## Useful APIs

-You may use the following API methods in your DApp.
+You may use the following APIs in your DApp.

 ### RPC Query API